tewidis/AOS/markdown/virtualization.md

             + Guest OS puts requests in the ring, hypervisor puts responses back
             + Guest OS has request producer pointer that Xen can read from
             + Hypervisor has request consumer pointer that is private to Xen
-            + Hypervsior has response producer pointer that guest can read from
+            + Hypervisor has response producer pointer that guest can read from
             + Guest OS has response consumer pointer that is private to guest
             + Requests/responses have a unique ID to identify them
             + All of this is done with pointer passing; fast